wdanilo/haskell-logger/README.md

 ### PriorityLogger

-The 'PriorityLogger' is used to filter the messages by priority levels.
-It is important to note here, that 'PriorityLogger' is able to filter them at compile time, so if we need some IO actions to construct a log, like reading a time or process id, they will not be executed when the priority of such log is too low.
+The `PriorityLogger` is used to filter the messages by priority levels.
+It is important to note here, that `PriorityLogger` is able to filter them at compile time, so if we need some `IO` actions to construct a log, like reading a time or process id, they will not be executed when the priority of such log is too low.
 Let's see how we can use it:

 ```haskell
 test = do